MENU

 This structured, experiential training helps students build essential skills and connections in animal behavior, preparing them for careers working with animals in research, conservation and applied settings.

-Ensuring animals can behave naturally is best for the animals and leads to more accurate and meaningful research.
-In the animal behavior and cognition program, we prioritize both animal welfare and high-quality insights.
+Ensuring animals can behave naturally is best for their well-being and leads to more accurate and meaningful research.
+In the animal behavior and cognition program, we emphasize both exceptional animal welfare and rigorous scientific research.

 When it’s time to kick back and relax, we’re just over the causeway from 72 miles of beautiful beaches, a short trip away from the Florida Keys or the Orlando theme parks and minutes away from the Indian River Lagoon, North America's most biodiverse estuary.